Skip to content

-The sky always has a lot of breathtaking views to offer.
-During the morning, the bright heavens fill the world with light and positivity, along with the alluring clouds accentuating the scene.
-However, during the night, it is a total different story.
+The sky always offers breathtaking views.
+In the morning, the bright heavens fill the world with light and positivity, along with alluring clouds accentuating the scene.
+However, at night, it is a different story.
 The moon and the stars lighten the dark skies, presenting spellbinding views.
 No wonder stargazing is an exciting activity for many people.

-This is not where the sky’s exceptional splendor ends.
-Somewhere around the Arctic circle takes place the divergent phenomenon of the Northern Lights.
-Often known as the Aurora Borealis, they’re one of the rare natural wonders that leaves the beholders in profound delight.
-Norway is one of the best lands on Earth to observe this peculiar phenomena.
+This is not where the sky’s exceptional splendour ends.
+Somewhere around the Arctic Circle, the divergent phenomenon of the Northern Lights occurs.
+Often known as the Aurora Borealis, they’re one of the rare natural wonders that leaves the beholder in profound delight.
+Norway is one of the best lands on Earth to observe this peculiar phenomenon.

-Just to give a brief introduction about what the Aurora Borealis is.
-It’s an awesome rays of colorful lights that make an appearance in super dark skies when solar activity surges.
-In other words, it’s a result of the intersection of sun particles into atoms from the Earth atmosphere.
-Such a brief strike results in the magical lights we see from down here.
+I just want to give a brief introduction about what Aurora Borealis is.
+It’s an excellent ray of colourful light that appears in super-dark skies when solar activity surges.
+In other words, it’s a result of the intersection of sun particles into atoms from the Earth’s atmosphere—such a brief strike results in the magical lights we see from down here.

-This magical wonder occurs around several destinations falling within the Arctic Circle.
-Several destinations fall into that zone, including Norway.
-In fact, observing the Northern lights in Norway is a main objective on top of many travelers’ bucket lists.
-This phenomenon’s occurrence is quite rare, so we’ll guide you to spots in Norway with better chances to see them.
+This magical wonder occurs around several destinations within the Arctic Circle, including Norway.
+Observing the Northern lights in Norway is a primary objective on many travellers’ bucket lists.
+This phenomenon is rare, so we’ll guide you to spots in Norway that offer better chances to see them.

 1. The Lofoten Islands